Numerical simulations of density perturbation and gravitational wave production from cosmological first-order phase transition: Numerical results

-For the density perturbation, we compute the value of $\sigma_\delta$ using Eq.~(\ref{Eq:sigma}), and the corresponding evolution is presented in Fig.~\ref{Fig:sigma_all}.
+For the density perturbation, we compute the value of $\sigma_\delta$ at the Hubble scale using Eq.~(\ref{Eq:sigma}), and the corresponding evolution is presented in Fig.~\ref{Fig:sigma_all}.
 Where, the $\sigma_\delta$ for PTs of $\alpha=0.5, 1$ tends to reach the maximum when $t/R_*\sim 1.2$ mostly come from the energy transformation in the simulation volume, which is influenced by the forward motion of bubble walls.
 Differently, the $\sigma_\delta$ reach maximum at around $t/R_*\sim 0.5$ for strong PTs scenarios with $\alpha$=5, 10 sourced from the delay of vacuum decay in different Hubble volumes.
-This observation is reflected in Fig.~2 and Fig.~3 of the {\it Supplemental material}, where we present details on the PT process and the energy density evolution.
+This observation is reflected in Fig.~\ref{bubbleslice} and Fig.~\ref{Fig:rho} of the {\it Supplemental Material}, where we present details on the PT process and the energy density evolution.
 We plot the maximum values of $\sigma_\delta$ as a function of $\alpha$ for different $\beta/H$ in Fig.~\ref{sigma_apha}, which indicates that the magnitude of $\sigma_\delta$ grows as the PT strength increases.

 Fig.~\ref{Fig:delta_sp} shows the power spectrum of density perturbations at the completion of the phase transition.
 For $log_{10}[kR_*]\textless 0.5$, the slope follows $k^3$, while for $0.8 \textless log_{10}[kR_*]\textless 1.3$, the slope is $k^{-1.5}$.
+In the infrared range ($k<k_H$), the vacuum decay process has little effect and can be treated as uncorrelated.
+Therefore, causality requires that, for small wavenumbers, the perturbation $\delta_l(k,t) \propto k^0$~\cite{Liu:2022lvz}, This behavior is similar to the perturbations caused by a Poisson distribution of primordial black holes~\cite{Papanikolaou:2020qtd,Afshordi:2003zb}.
+In the ultraviolet range ($k>k_H$), the slope of the power spectrum is primarily determined by small-scale regions where the energy density changes abruptly.
+During the evolution, the vacuum energy difference across the bubble wall can be treated as Heaviside step function, whose Fourier amplitude scales as $\delta_l(k) \propto k^{-2}$ for a three-dimensional spherically symmetric distribution.
+Consequently, the dimensionless power spectrum should follow $\mathcal{P}_\delta(k) \propto k^3 \cdot (k^{-2})^2 = k^{-1}$ (The analytical derivation is provided in the {\it Supplementary Material}).
+However, in numerical simulations, the presence of kinetic and gradient energies smoothens the energy transition across the wall, resulting in a final slope of $-1.5$ for the dimensionless power spectrum.
 Notably, no clear correlation is observed between the power spectrum slope and the parameters $\beta/H$ or $\alpha$.
 When the curvature perturbation at the Hubble horizon scale can be derived from Eq.~(\ref{Eq:delta_R}), which can be quantitatively characterized by the following fitting equation~\cite{Liu:2022lvz}

 where the $f(\beta/H) \equiv \sigma_\delta/\alpha$.
 The fitting result is $A=6.10$, compared to the value 34.5 in Ref.~\cite{Liu:2022lvz} for $\alpha\lesssim 1$ scenario.